francoispqt/gojay/README.md

         log.Fatal(err)
     }
-    // create our channel which will receive our objects streamChan := ChannelStream(make(chan *TestObj))
+    // create our channel which will receive our objects streamChan := ChannelStream(make(chan *user))
-    // get a reader implementing io.Reader
+    // borrow a decoder
-    dec := gojay.Stream.NewDecoder(ws)
+    dec := gojay.Stream.BorrowDecoder(ws)
-    // start decoding (will block the goroutine until something is written to the ReadWriter) go dec.DecodeStream(streamChan)
+    // start decoding, it will block until a JSON message is decoded from the WebSocket
+    // or until Done channel is closed go dec.DecodeStream(streamChan)
     for {
         select {